-The acronym "WATER" is used throughout each meeting as a reminder to nurture what has been planted by God while trusting in Him alone to give spiritual growth.
+The acronym "WATER" is used throughout each meeting as a reminder to nurture what God has planted while trusting in Him alone to give spiritual growth.

 1: Ground Your Life in the Gospel

 Begin with prayer.
 Praise and thank God for His saving work in your life and ask God to help you grow in your relationship with Him throughout the study.